scutyuqiu/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Doctoral candidate of artificial intelligence
+role: Doctoral Candidate of Network

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Guangxi University
+  - name: South China University of Technology
     url: ""

 # Short bio (displayed in user profile at end of posts)